Top Vegan Restaurants in Washington D.C.

-Chaia believes that we already have to make too many choices in our daily lives.
-They did us all a favor and created a short and sweet menu for their restaurant.
-With a choice of five tacos, you can explore a rotating veggie-forward menu that truly celebrates the taco and can be made vegan by request if the menu option isn’t already so.
+Chaia believes that we already have to make too many choices in our daily lives; so they did us all a favor and created a short and sweet menu for their restaurant.
+With a choice of five tacos, you can explore a rotating veggie-forward menu that truly celebrates the versatility of tacos.
+Everything can be made vegan by request if the menu option isn’t already so.

 Highlights: Moroccan Carrot Taco, Braised Mushroom Taco.

 sPACYcLOUd is so much more than just a vegetarian restaurant; it feels like 100 experiences in one as it’s also a skate shop, coffee shop, tea house, and art gallery!
 Their menu features traditional Russian dumplings and Berlin-style veggiewurst, as well as other vegan-friendly bar foods; the drink menu is equally eclectic with vodka from Russia and beers from Estonia, Ukraine, England, and Poland.
 For a calmer experience, you can also sit down for a cup of coffee, tea, or kava.

 The Best Vegan Options in Washington D.C.